Gala (apple)

-Gala is an apple cultivar with a sweet, mild flavour, a crisp but not hard texture, and a striped or mottled orange or reddish appearance.
-Originating from New Zealand in the 1930s, similar to most named apples, it is clonally propagated.
-In 2018, it surpassed Red Delicious as the apple cultivar with the highest production in the United States, according to the US Apple Association.
-It was the first time in over 50 years that any cultivar was produced more than Red Delicious.
+Gala is an apple cultivar with a sweet, mild flavor, a crisp but not hard texture, and a striped or mottled orange or reddish appearance.
+Originating from New Zealand in the 1930s, similar to most named apples it is clonally propagated.
+Easy to grow, the Gala is one of the top commercial apple varieties today and one of the most popular in North America.

-Appearance and flavour
+Appearance and flavor

-Gala apples are non-uniform in colour, usually vertically striped or mottled, with overall orange colour.
-They are sweet, fine textured, and aromatic, and in addition to being eaten raw and cooked are especially suitable for creating sauces.
+Gala apples are non-uniform in color, usually vertically striped or mottled, with an overall orange color.
+They have creamy white flesh, which is sweet, fine textured, and aromatic.
+In addition to being eaten raw and cooked they are especially suitable for creating sauces.